Frequently Asked Questions

 We play fair and we're counting on you to play fair as well.

-Resonic is one huge endeavor, and to be honest the MacOS X version fully depends on the success of Resonic Pro for Windows.
+Resonic is one big endeavor, and to be honest a macOS version fully depends on the success of Resonic Pro for Windows.

 Meanwhile, why don't you take a couple of minutes, fire up Bootcamp, and give Resonic a try anyways?